andrii-maglovanyi/andrii.codes/src/markdown-pages/cv.md

 A platform over voice, messaging, scheduling and other APIs for building use cases such as voice and message notifications, IVRs, and chatbots.

-- Created a marketplace app with a possibily to publish and install custom telecom solutions.
+- Created a platform for distributing read-to-use applications and solution templates by developers with reviewing and version control.
-- Developed a UI for cloud runtime dashboard for managing projects.
+- Developed from scratch a monitoring and analytics dashboard for Vonage cloud runtime.

-React, TypeScript, GraphQL, Jest
+- Created a monorepo of micro-frontend applicatons with reusable components.

+React (Next.js, Turborepo), TypeScript, GraphQL (Hasura), Jest, Cypress

 <header>